- Aerobic, fastidious organism.

 - Bacterial overgrowth a common problem.

-- Erythromycin (macrolide) resistance is now described, and especially common in China (90% of isolates).
+- Macrolide resistance growing issue worldwide and especially common in China (90% of isolates).

-- Outbreak investigations in U.S. have found macrolide resistance rates of 8-27%.
+- Outbreak investigations in the U.S. have found macrolide resistance rates of 8-27%.